Age of the Longstone Builders | The Bronze Age 2300-800 BCE

 A discovery in Sweden of the arrival of a disease at that time has found that the indigenous population there was wiped out by Yamnaya incomers from the Caucasus – ancestors of the blonder strain of modern Nordics.
 This provides a viable, though as yet unconfirmed, hypothesis explaining this population replacement.
 Speculation has it that people in Britain and Scandinavia lacked immunity, so they could have been much reduced by the influx.

 However, since the Cornish Beaker influx came from Brittany and Iberia, not central Europe, such immunity issues might have been less applicable here.
-Significant population replacement does seem to have happened across Britain, but perhaps not to the extent that has been claimed.
+Significant population replacement does seem to have happened in Britain, but perhaps not to the extent that has been rather sensationally claimed.
 There are no conclusive signs of significant population decline during the late 2000s but, if it lasted a few decades with numbers reviving soon after, the accuracy of archaeological dating techniques is insufficient to track changes on a small timescale of decades.

 Maria Gimbutas wrote three noteworthy books in English: The Goddesses and Gods of Old Europe (1974); The Language of the Goddess (1989), and The Civilization of the Goddess (1991).